Mikhail-Z/23_typograf/README.md

 # Typograf Service

 ## Project Description
-This service modifies your text before publication in internet.
+This service modifies your text in **English** and **Russian** before publication in internet.
 What it does:
 * changes '' and "" to «»
-* changes hyphen to dash where it is required
+* changes hyphen to long dash where it is required
-*
+* changes hyphen to short dash in phone numbers
+* changes space to non breaking space after short words and numbers
+* deletes extra line breaks and extra spaces
 ## System requirements
-Any modern web-browser required.
+Any modern web-browser is required.

 ## Installation
 ```